Last updated on December 12, 2017 for Version 1.2

 - Bin, H6X, T64 and D64 output formats, that work great with the WinVICE Commodore 64 etc Emulator

 - Syntax highlighting in Notepad++ by custom User Defined Languages

 - The assembler is a command line tool that can be wired up in Notepad++ (and other editors) to turn it into a Development Environment with Build & Execute

 I guess that's good enough for an initial release.
 I don't expect too many people to start using it, but even if nobody ever downloads it, I don't mind.
 I'm really proud of this assembler and now it's time for me to start working on that demo.
 Fellow sceners, I'm back!

-Platform: Windows command line (Requires .net Framework 4.7)
+Platform: Windows/Linux command line (Requires .net Framework 4.7 or Mono)